-The board of directors, upon the recommendation of the Governance Committee, has nominated for submission to the stockholders Messrs.
-C. Christopher Gaut, David C. Baldwin and Louis A. Raspino as Class I directors for a term of three years, each to serve until the annual meeting of stockholders in 2022 or until his successor is elected and qualified.
+The board of directors, upon the recommendation of the Nominating, Governance and Sustainability Committee (the "NG&S Committee"), has nominated for submission to the stockholders Ms. Evelyn M. Angelle and Messrs.
+John A. Carrig and Andrew L. Waite as Class II directors for a term of three years, each to serve until the annual meeting of stockholders in 2023 or until his or her successor is elected and qualified.